w3f/polkadot-wiki/docs/general/staking-dashboard.md

 ![dashboard pools](../assets/dashboard-pools.png)

-This section of the dashboard has four main sections (Sidebar and Accounts Panels excluded):
+This page of the dashboard has four main panels (Sidebar and Accounts Panels excluded):

 - **Section A: The Stats Panel** shows the number of active pools, the minimum number of tokens needed to join a pool and/or create one.